-These beliefs come from 26 years of farming experience and a Ph.D. in soil science from Belmont University.
+These beliefs come from 26 years of farming experience and a Ph.D. in soil science from the University of Illinois.
 As part of Francis’ ecologically-sound system, he has elected to adopt an assortment of conservation-friendly farming practices.

 Francis thinks one of the best things farmers can do to improve water quality is plant perennial crops, of which he has many acres.
 Research suggests this practice can reduce nitrate runoff by about 72 percent and phosphorus loss by 34 percent.

 Along with cereal rye, clover, and Austrian field pea cover crops, Francis has managed to implement a comprehensive collection of practices to reduce his downstream impact.

 “My philosophy is if we use practices that actually help the soil, they will, by default, prevent water quality problems,” he said.

 Francis believes the main culprit behind Iowa’s water quality is the state’s industrial and monocultural cropping system that favors mass production of corn and soybeans, making the system fundamentally flawed.

 “This system is leaky because corn and soybeans are annual crops that only have live roots in the soil for about five months out of the year,” Francis said.
 “During most of the year, there are no live roots in the soil to remove or utilize the soluble nitrate that travels with rainfall down field tile drainage systems and into our rivers.
 Since two-thirds of Iowa’s total land surface is covered with corn and soybeans, it should be no surprise that our rivers are polluted with nitrate."